Garden Fence Maintenance

 Tips for Garden Fence Maintenance

-- Protect the greenery – it’s always worth ensuring that your plants and grass in your garden are not damaged or ruined when repairing fence panels.
+It’s always worth ensuring that your plants and grass in your garden are not damaged or ruined when repairing fence panels.
 Some products that you end up using might be harmful to anything in your flower beds.
 By laying down some protective plastic sheets to catch any spills or splashes, and removing anything you deem to be ‘at risk’, you are off to a good start.

-- Preserve the wood – when garden fences are built, they are likely to have been treated with a wood preserver.
+When garden fences are built, they are likely to have been treated with a wood preserver.
 This product helps to protect a garden fence from water damage and prevent rotting.
 Wood preserving solutions can fade over time and make the wood look worn after a few years, so by adding fresh wood preserver helps keep the fence looking sharp and staying healthy.
 Ensure you’re always wearing protective eyewear and clothes you don’t mind getting dirty when doing this.

-- Fight the mildew – as anyone in the UK will attest, damp weather is a regular for us.
+As anyone in the UK will attest, damp weather is a regular for us.
 Consistent damp weather can often lead to mildew and other fungi growing on garden fencing.
 While they might crop up in odd places, you can’t look past them if you want to preserve your garden fence.
 Using some warm water and a bristle brush should be enough, but for the more stubborn stains, hosing down the fence with a pressure washer (on a low setting) will help remove any stains.
 Avoid using bleach as this can affect the colour.

-- Check for imperfections – you want your garden fence surface to be smooth.
+You want your garden fence surface to be smooth.
 Securing any loose screws isn’t an overly hard task, nor is hammering any protruding nails.
 When it comes to any rough areas that might cause splinters, a sand down will help smooth the surface over.

-- Check the sturdiness – any loose or wobbly areas should be seen too as soon as possible, as when the extreme weather inevitably hits again these areas will be the most prone to damage.
+Any loose or wobbly areas should be seen too as soon as possible, as when the extreme weather inevitably hits again these areas will be the most prone to damage.

 For best results, a broken garden fence needs the attention of a local fence company.
 A company like DPM can give you thorough expert advice and on top of that, give you excellent customer service.